o-t-w/blog/src/content/blog/dark-mode.md

 ## Using `light-dark()` with images and gradients

 The `light-dark()` function was originally limited to colors.
-It can now be used for gradients and images (as of Chrome/Edge version 150, Firefox version 150, and a forthcoming version of Safari).
+It can now be used for gradients and images (as of Chrome/Edge version 150, Firefox version 150, and Safari Technology Preview).

 ```css
 .bg-gradient {